XOR97/azhar/content/_index.md

 I write [articles on code and design](/articles/).
 I also keep [notes on things I’m learning](/notes/) from books, courses and talks.

 Most of my experience has been focused on the design & growth of analytic-driven systems and managing their scale.
 Usually, that means bouncing between research, feature design/development, growth analysis, and team coordination.
+Like to use new products and give feedback.
+Always on the lookout for amalgamation of beautiful design and great technology in solving everyday problems.

 Love working on tools, infrastructure and scaling applications from the ground up.
 Heavily reliant on [Python](https://www.python.org) to get me out of trouble but sometimes also program in [Go](https://golang.org) and [Ruby](https://www.ruby-lang.org).
-I'm also an opensource contributor and my current favorite projects are [Arrow](https://arrow.apache.org), [Coala](https://coala.io/) & [Bisq](https://bisq.network/).
+I'm also an opensource contributor and my current favorite projects are [Arrow](https://arrow.apache.org) & [Bisq](https://bisq.network/).

 When not writing code or building design prototypes, I can be found playing football (soccer if you may), following the [Champions League](https://www.uefa.com) and backpacking across the 🌍.
 An avid quizzer who occasionally brags about random trivia that no one seems to care.
 The [Clippers](https://www.nba.com/clippers/) 🏀 are my team.
 Can cook up a really hybrid version of Aglio E Olio.
 Also have a weak spot for [Samosas](https://en.wikipedia.org/wiki/Samosa).